waku-org/specs/standards/application/waku-api.md

   WakuConfig:
     type: struct
     fields:
-      boostrap_nodes:
+      remote_nodes:
         type: array<string>
-        # Default means the node does not bootstrap, it is not ideal but practical for local development
+        # Default means the node does not bootstrap, e.g. for local development
-        # TODO: get feedback
+        default: []
-        description: "Bootstrap nodes, entree and multiaddr formats are accepted."
+        description: "Nodes to connect to; used for discovery bootstrapping and quick connectivity. entree and multiaddr formats are accepted."
       static_store_nodes:
         type: array<string>
         default: []